rqmartins73/bluexport/README.md

  *This file is to be run in crontab or in background, it will produce little or no output to screen, it will log in a file.*

-Before running `bluexport.sh`, first you must configure the file **bluexscrt** with your IBM Cloud Data.
+Before running `bluexport.sh`, first you must configure the files `bluexscrt` with your IBM Cloud Data, and file `bluexport.conf` with the paths.
+File `bluexport.conf` must reside in your $HOME folder.

 <br>